roblatour/KasaSmartPlug/README.md

  ~~~

  # Credit

+ Thanks to Kris Jearkul for the library from which this one was forked ( https://github.com/kj831ca/KasaSmartPlug ).

  Thanks for the infomation from https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/
  without this, it will be impossible for me to complete this library.